manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

  - **port** - *1521*

 **Scenario**
 You have multiple database versions (18c, 19c, 21c, 23c,...) on the same host.
 Each database has a listener associated with it.
-When you start a listener from any `$ORACLE_HOME/bin`, unless you specify the listener name Oracle Net Manager generally starts the default listener mentioned above.
+When you start a listener from any `$ORACLE_HOME/bin`, unless you specify the listener name Oracle Net Manager generally starts the default listener.
 All databases may use the same (default) listener.

 But if you want to use specific listener for each database version, then edit the listener configuration as explained in this lab.

-## Pre-installation setup
+## Preinstallation setup

 Production versions are available to download from [OTN](https://www.oracle.com/database/technologies/oracle-database-software-downloads.html).
 Oracle Database installers are available internally as gold images.